Healing Arts Residency

 International practitioners are welcome to apply.
 Please note that residents are responsible for their own travel to and from Brooklyn, NY.

-The residency includes housing in a private, furnished 1 bedroom apartment in Brooklyn, access to Grand Street Healing Project, mentorship from LAROTA community members, and opportunities to offer private and public sessions and workshops.
+The residency includes housing in a private, furnished 1 bedroom apartment in Brooklyn, mentorship from LAROTA community members, and opportunities to offer private and public sessions and workshops.
 The apartment is located on the second floor and the building does not have an elevator.
 Amenities include bi-monthly cleaning, wifi, A/C, and an in-unit washer/dryer.

 Residents are responsible for travel, meals, and personal expenses outside of what is explicitly included.